How to Interview for Soft Skills (Guide)

 - Learn from constructive feedback

-Many high-value independent professionals have developed these characteristics in the course of the projects they work on and the teams they participate in.
-Engaging independent talent that demonstrate creativity can pay dividends through increased motivation, productivity, and output in the areas where they work
+Many high-value independent professionals have developed these characteristics during the projects they work on and the teams they collaborated with.
+Engaging independent talent who demonstrate creativity can pay dividends through increased motivation, productivity, and output in the areas where they work.

-Including interview questions about creativity can help you gauge this soft skill in your potential contractors.
-Here are some to consider.
-In all cases, actively listen and ask follow up questions to get deeper detail.
+Including interview questions about creativity can help you gauge this soft skill in your potential independent contractors.
+Here are a few questions to consider asking.

 How do you handle situations where colleagues don’t understand your creative ideas?

-This question can help shed light on how the candidate helps others grasp creative ideas and how they use the need for better understanding to refine or explain the idea.
+This question can help shed light on how the candidate helps others grasp creative ideas and how they are able to refine or explain these ideas even further.

-How have you inspired a client or team to be more creative?
+How have you inspired a client or team member to be more creative?

-This answer can give you insight into how the candidate interacts with others and their effectiveness in fostering creativity among colleagues and clients.
+This answer can give you insight into how the candidate interacts with others and their ability to foster creativity among colleagues and clients.

 In addition to listening to their story, note the story they choose.
-For example, they might offer details related to a project they were hired for, which can illustrate their willingness to take risks in client engagements when there is a chance of a good outcome.
-Or they might describe addressing a challenge in their own company, which can give you a view of how they use creativity to help them grow business.
+For example, they might share details of a project they took on, which can illustrate their willingness to take risks in client engagements when there is a chance of a good outcome.
+Or they may describe a challenge in their own business, which can show how they use creativity to drive growth.

-Tell me about achieving buy-in from a client or team for an out-of-the-box idea.
+Tell me about a time that you achieved buy-in from a client or team for an out-of-the-box idea.

-This turns up the heat a bit in terms of turning an idea into reality.
-Achieving buy-in can mean the allocation of resources and a commitment from management to the idea.
-Make note of how the candidate was able to move the needle in favor of the idea and what was the final result.
+This raises the stakes a bit in terms of turning an idea into reality.
+Gaining buy-in often requires the allocation of resources and a commitment from management to the initiative.
+Make note of how the candidate was able to move the needle in favor of the idea and what the ultimate outcome was.

 Do you have a process to include creativity in a problem-solving session?
-If so, describe it.
+If so, explain.

-There are a lot of exercises that help foster creativity in a group setting.
+There are many exercises that help foster creativity in a group setting.
 See what exercises the client has used and how well they worked to solve problems.

 What has been the biggest success resulting from your creative approach?

 This question will likely be answered with great enthusiasm and detail.
-If possible, get quantitative results like sales increase, cost savings, or time savings.
+If possible, get quantitative results like sales increases, cost savings, or time savings.

 3. Communication

 While communication skills have always been important in the workplace, the advent of AI makes them even more significant.
-While some forms of communication can be taught to AI tools, others are uniquely human.
+Some forms of communication can be taught to AI tools, but others are uniquely human.

 The quality of communication on your team can significantly affect productivity and project outcomes.
-Ensure that the independent talent you bring on board are accomplished communicators, particularly in the areas that AI can’t touch.
+Ensure that the independent talent you bring on board are accomplished communicators.

 The four main types of communication are:

-- Written, which includes formal (e.g., reports, white papers, some emails) and informal (e.g., chat messages, some emails)
+- Written, which includes formal (e.g., reports, white papers) and informal (e.g., chat messages, social media)

-- Verbal, including conversations with and among team members and presentations/public speaking, in person and virtually
+- Verbal, including conversations with and among team members or presentations/public speaking, in person and virtually

 - Non-verbal, including behavioral and body cues, in personal and virtually

-- Visual, using graphics and other visual media to convey a message
+- Visual, such as graphics and other visual media used to convey a message

 AI can be trained to use some kinds of written communication.
-ChatGPT is a current example, and using AI-driven chatbots have been in use for some time.
-However, as of yet, AI cannot create communications that lie outside the parameters built into it.
-And though it can analyze information and be taught how to respond in certain scenarios, it cannot synthesize new responses that may be needed in some cases.
-As far as verbal, non-verbal, and visual communication, AI isn’t yet a player in those areas.
+However, AI cannot yet create communications that lie outside the parameters built into it.
+And though it can analyze information and be taught how to respond in certain scenarios, it’s unable to synthesize new responses that may be needed in some cases.
+When it comes to verbal, non-verbal, and visual communication, AI isn’t yet a significant player in those areas.

-In the evolving workplace where AI will be increasingly present, it is important to hire independent talent with well-developed communication skills across all types.
+In the evolving workplace where AI will be increasingly present, it’s essential to hire independent talent with well-developed communication skills across all types.

-In the workplace, these seven characteristics are valuable contributors to team productivity and project outcomes.
+In the workplace, these seven characteristics play a key role in boosting productivity and improving project outcomes.

-- Matches the medium to the message -The medium used can depend on the message being conveyed.
-Verbal communication can be the best medium for messaging that requires immediate two-way interaction.
-Quick questions or information sharing among team members can be best suited to chat spaces like Slack.
+- Matches the medium to the message: The best medium depends on the message you’re trying to convey.
+For example, verbal communication is ideal for messaging that requires immediate two-way interaction.
+Meanwhile, quick questions or information sharing among team members might be better suited for chat spaces like Slack.
 A competent communicator uses the best medium for the message.

-- Accepts and provides useful feedback -Accepting and providing feedback is an essential workplace skill.
-Strong communicators can accept constructive feedback and provide constructive input to others.
-They ask and answer relevant questions and offer specific examples that bear on the feedback.
+- Accepts and provides useful feedback: Accepting and providing feedback is an essential workplace skill.
+Strong communicators can accept constructive feedback and give constructive input to others.
+They ask thoughtful questions, provide relevant answers, and offer specific examples that enhance the feedback.

-- Shows empathy – This communication skill is important in both team and one-on-one interactions.
-Effectively reading and understanding a person’s reactions and emotions, often expressed nonverbally, allow responses that acknowledge their position.
+- Shows empathy: This communication skill is important in both group and one-on-one interactions.
+Effectively reading and understanding a person’s reactions and emotions (often expressed nonverbally) allow responses that acknowledge and validate their position.
 This can help the interaction continue to move in a productive direction.

-- Responds quickly -Whether returning a phone call or replying to an email, a quick response is valuable.
+- Responds quickly: Whether returning a phone call or replying to an email, a quick response is valuable.
 Skilled communicators respond to messages in a timely manner.
-Even when a full response takes time, they acknowledge receipt of the message and let the originator know when they can expect the longer answer.
+Even when a full response takes time, they acknowledge receipt of the message and let the sender know when they can expect the longer answer.

-- Actively listens -Active listening requires close engagement with the person communicating.
-Active listeners pay attention to what is being said and how it is being delivered.
-They repeat or rephrase along the way to get confirmation that they accurately understand and ask questions as needed to gain clarity.
+- Actively listens: Active listening requires close engagement with the person you’re communicating with.
+Those who have this skill pay close attention to what is being said and how it is being delivered.
+They repeat or rephrase along the way to get confirmation that they accurately understand the message and ask questions as needed to gain clarity.

-Here are some interview questions that can help demonstrate communication skills in your potential contractors.
+Here are some interview questions that can help demonstrate communication skills in your potential independent contractors.

 How do you prefer to communicate at work?

 There are two points to note.
-First, does their preference work for the role they will fill?
-Second, do they talk about matching the medium to the message, that is, having preferences that vary according to the communication?
+First, do their preferences work for the role they will fill?
+Second, do they talk about having preferences that vary according to the communication?

 You’ve made a mistake that affects another team member.
 How would you let them know?

 In most situations, this kind of communication requires live verbal communication, preferably in person or virtually.
-Not how the interviewee would approach the issue.
 Ask for real-life examples where they’ve either been the recipient or originator.
 Pay attention to how things were resolved.

 How would you work with a team member who is uncomfortable with verbal communication?